Ouvrir l'Espace - Opening Space

 Susanna George, a consultant, facilitator and coach based in Malaysia, shares about her love for Open Space Technology.

-Susanna works primarily with feminist and other social movement organisations and international development organisations such as the UNDP - having worked in those sectors herself for 15 years before moving into independent consulting work.
-Her passion is working with feminist and other leaders on areas of internal integrity such as leadership, workplace culture, trust building and values congruence.
+Susanna worked primarily with feminist and other social movement organisations and international development organisations such as the UNDP - having worked in those sectors herself for 15 years before moving into independent consulting work.
+Her passion was working with feminist and other leaders on areas of internal integrity such as leadership, workplace culture, trust building and values congruence.

 The Tao of Holding Space - Chris Corrigan, author of this beautiful book, shares about how we can show up in the world, holding space as leaders, as parents and as community members.
 The principles of Open Space Technology are applicable everywhere.